AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex2.md

 ### Prerequisites

 Before you can create and configure an Amazon Alexa skill, ensure you are signed up for an Amazon developer account and signed in.
 Also, ensure your are signed up for an AWS account and signed in.
-See [Exercise 1](./ex1.md) for more details.
+See [1](./ex1.md) for more details.

-## Exercise 4.2.1: Create an Alexa skill
+## 4.2.1: Create an Alexa skill

 To create a new skill, follow these steps: